open2c/cooler/CONTRIBUTING.md

 It is best if all new functionality and/or bug fixes have unit tests added with each use-case.

-We use [pytest](https://docs.pytest.org/en/latest) as our unit testing framework, with the `pytest-cov` extension to check code coverage and `pytest-flake8` to check code style.
-You don't need to configure these extensions yourself.
+We use [pytest](https://docs.pytest.org/en/latest) as our unit testing framework.
 Once you've configured your environment, you can just `cd` to the root of your repository and run

 ```sh
 pytest
 ```

-This automatically checks code style and functionality, and prints code coverage, even though it doesn't fail on low coverage.

 Unit tests are automatically run on Travis CI for pull requests.